SeldonIO/seldon-core/docs-gb/kubernetes/hpa-rps-autoscaling.md

     }
     ```

-    If you want the scaling metric to be computed based on inferences with a particular value
+    If you want the scaling metric to be computed based on a subset of the Prometheus time
+    series with particular label values (labels either managed by Seldon Core 2 or added
-    for any of those labels, you can add this in the HPA metric config, as in the example
+    automatically within your infrastructure), you can add this as a selector the HPA metric
-    (targeting `method_type="rest"`):
+    config.
+This is shown in the following example, which scales only based on the RPS of REST
+    requests as opposed to REST + gRPC:

     ```yaml
       metrics: